MoTTTT/musings/src/musings.md

 - The only choice we make is which dots to join
 - Long Term Planning: Big things happen if you let them
 - Pick a Persona, any Persona; Pick an Archetype, any Archetype
-- Shaman: Own the Persona, Own Archetypes
+- Shaman: Own all the Persona the Archetypes
 - Fix the Pass Less Travelled
 - The History of State Capture